Skip to main content

 Fees and FEE-HELP

-Fees are adjusted on an annual basis.
+Fees are adjusted annually.
 These fees should only be used as a guide.

 A student’s fee may vary depending on: